 ASIC Regulations Disclosure (j) the policy of the scheme on balancing the maturity of its assets with the maturity of its liabilities and the ability of its members to withdraw (e.g. if a scheme has a policy of ensuring that sufficient assets are held in readily realisable investments to meet future withdrawal requests, the responsible entity should state this in its PDS, provide details of the source of the realisable investment and report against this in its ongoing disclosure).
 Not Applicable - The Fund is suspended and withdrawal offers are not being made.
 There are no new loans being sought or rollovers of existing loans.
 RG 45.105 If the responsible entity makes representations to investors that they can withdraw from the scheme, there should be disclosure on: a) the grounds (which must be verifiable) for the statement; b) the supporting assumptions (which must not be hypothetical only) c) the basis for the statement (which must not be based only on an opinion of the directors of the responsible entity if there are no objective grounds to support that opinion); and d) any significant risk factors that mean that withdrawal requests might not be satisfied within the expected period.
 Not Applicable - The Fund is suspended and withdrawal offers are not being made.
 The return of capital process outlined at the start of the document is presently in place to return available liquidity.
 RG 45.106 If the PDS contains a statement to the effect that, historically, withdrawal requests have been satisfied within a particular period, this may suggest a link between historical withdrawal periods and withdrawal periods that are likely to apply in the future.
 The responsible entity should ensure the statement clarifies that investors should not conclude that there is such a link between the historical availability of withdrawals and their future availability.
 The Fund is suspended and withdrawal offers are not being made.
 The return of capital process outlined at the start of the document is presently in place to return available liquidity.
 However in the event that an investment fund is liquid, withdrawal requests are generally paid within seven working days, although the constitution for each investment fund may allow for a longer period of time.
-RG 45.107 If the scheme promotes a fixed redemption unit price for investments (e.g. \$1 per unit), the responsible entity must clearly disclose details The mortgage funds do not promote a fixed unit price; however, the unit price for applications and withdrawals in these funds has traditionally been \$1.00.
-The unit price of these funds will no longer remain at \$1.00 due to the implementation of the 'return of capital process'.
-We have made provisions over the course of the 2011/2012 financial year to protect against impaired loans.
-However
+RG 45.107 If the scheme promotes a fixed redemption unit price for investments (e.g. \$1 per unit), the responsible entity must clearly disclose details of the circumstances in which a lower amount The mortgage funds do not promote a fixed unit price; however, the unit price for applications and withdrawals in these funds has traditionally been \$1.00.
+The unit price is equal to the value of all the assets in the investment fund (in your class) less liabilities and income that has accrued in the current distribution period, divided by the number of units investors hold in the class.